Trump unyielding on Hispanic judge uproar

 "If this doesn't change we're in for big trouble," Senator Jeff Flake, an Arizona Republican, said on MSNBC on Monday.
 "I hope to be able to support the nominee.
 I certainly can't now," said Flake, whose state has a large percentage of Hispanics.

-A former rival for the Republican presidential nomination, Ohio Governor John Kasich, called on Trump to apologize to Curiel, who was born in Indiana to Mexican immigrant parents.
+A former rival for the Republican presidential nomination, Ohio Governor John Kasich, called on Trump to apologise to Curiel, who was born in Indiana to Mexican immigrant parents.

 "Attacking judges based on their race (and/or) religion is another tactic that divides our country," Kasich wrote on Twitter.
 "More importantly, it is flat out wrong."

-It was unclear what, if any, effect the latest furor would have on Trump's unorthodox candidacy.
+It was unclear what, if any, effect the latest furore would have on Trump's unorthodox candidacy.
 States with significant Hispanic populations including California, New Mexico and New Jersey hold nominating contests on Tuesday.

 Trump fought back against his Republican critics on Monday, with especially sharp words for Newt Gingrich, a former House speaker.